The Succulent Plant Page goes to Families of Succulent Plants goes to

 Monsonia (patersonii)

-Spiny-stemmed Monsonia, North Escarpment, Nieuwoudtville.
-This species has small pink flowers, one of which can just be seen in the photograph.
+Spiny-stemmed Monsonia, North Escarpment, Nieuwoudtville, RSA.
+This stem succulent has small pink flowers, one of which can just be seen in the photograph.
 The wicked spines are a deterrent to herbivores in this arid environment.